-Pain is the most common reason people visit their doctor.
+Pain is the most common reason people seek medical care.

 Pain may be sharp or dull, intermittent or constant, or throbbing or steady.
 Sometimes pain is very difficult to describe.
 Pain may be felt at a single site or over a large area.
 The intensity of pain can vary from mild to intolerable.

 People differ remarkably in their ability to tolerate pain.
-One person cannot tolerate the pain of a small cut or bruise, but another person can tolerate pain caused by a major accident or knife wound with little complaint.
+One person has difficulty tolerating the pain of a small cut or bruise, but another person can tolerate pain caused by a major accident or knife wound.
 The ability to withstand pain varies according to mood, personality, and circumstance.
 In a moment of excitement during an athletic match, an athlete may not notice a severe bruise but is likely to be very aware of the pain after the match, particularly if the team lost.

 Pain due to injury begins at special pain receptors scattered throughout the body.
 These pain receptors transmit signals as electrical impulses along nerves to the spinal cord and then upward to the brain.
 Sometimes the signal evokes a reflex response (see figure Reflex Arc: A No-Brainer Reflex Arc: A No-Brainer ).
 When the signal reaches the spinal cord, a signal is immediately sent back along motor nerves to the original site of the pain, triggering the muscles to contract without involving the brain.
 For example, when people inadvertently touch something very hot, they immediately pull away.
 This reflex reaction helps prevent permanent damage.
 The pain signal is also sent to the brain.
 Only when the brain processes the signal and interprets it as pain do people become aware of the pain.